 This machine was less impressive in other ways.
 It all seemed rather flimsy and it was hard to assemble and clean.
 We had a bit more prep work than expected as well.
 With the words “mega mouth” in the product’s name we expected to drop in whole apples but that was not possible.
 It also is the most expensive juicer we tested, but you will be getting generous amounts of froth-free juice for the price.

-We used three recipes to test how well each juicer handled hard produce (beets, apples, carrots, etc.), soft produce (salad greens, fresh herbs, etc.) and almonds.
+We used three recipes to test how well each juicer handled hard produce such as beets, apples, and carrots, and soft produce like salad greens, fresh herbs, and berries.
 In our test kitchen, we measured the results precisely, noted the amount of juice and pulp that emerged, and scored each juicer on performance.
 We also measured the noise in decibels, monitored spills or splatters, timed assembly and cleanup efforts, and noted such specifications as juicer dimensions and electrical cord length.

 There are plenty of juicers available between $60 and $160.
 We tested ten products within this range and found more expensive juicers are not necessarily better.
 Perks like multiple speed settings, a long warranty and an included pitcher appeared at several different price points, as did the absence of accessories.
 We advise shopping the features instead of letting price alone guide you.